What is the meaning of surrogacy? What exactly is surrogacy? The answer will be different for every person

 Ever since the surrogacy process began, it’s been a controversial topic, though it´s a common option for intended parents (after dealing with infertility or same-sex people) to create their family.

-The only surefire way to raise awareness of the surrogacy process is to understand it and then educate others about it.
+The only surefire way to raise awareness of this process is to understand it and then educate others about it.

 When it comes to the types of surrogacy processes, there are two main types: